На русском языке

 Relativistic energy

-In contrast to the invariant energy, the relativistic energy generally includes additional energy components associated with the motion of the system as a whole.
-As a result, in the formulas for the energy dependence on velocity can be determined, such as on the velocity ~vof the center of mass of the system.
-If in Minkowski space the invariant energy ~E_0 is known, then the relativistic energy in an arbitrary inertial reference frame is found using the Lorentz transformation by the following formula:
+In contrast to invariant energy, relativistic energy generally includes additional energy components associated with the motion of the system as a whole.
+As a result, in formulas for the energy dependence on velocity can be determined, such as on the velocity ~v of the center of momentum of the system.
+If in Minkowski space invariant energy ~E_0 is known, then the relativistic energy in an arbitrary inertial reference frame is found using the Lorentz transformation by the following formula:

 ~E= \frac {E_0} {\sqrt {1-\frac {v^2}{c^2}} } .